 Our business strategies, products, customer profiles and operating environment expose us to a number of financial and non-financial risks.
-Identifying and monitoring key risks are integral to the Group's approach to risk management, enabling us to make proper assessments of these risks and to mitigate them proactively across the Group.
+Identifying and monitoring key risks are integral to the Group's approach to risk management, enabling us to make proper assessments of these risks and mitigate them proactively across the Group.
+The table below summarises the key risks that could impact the achievement of the Group's strategic objectives.
+Details of these key risks can be found in the pages that follow.